VET APPROVED

 So, the real answer is, no, cats do not have periods if they have had a successful spay surgery.
 Ovarian remnant syndrome is a rare but real condition requiring additional surgery to remove the remaining tissue.

-If you suspect your spayed cat is going into heat cycles, make an appointment with your vet right away to check hormones levels.
+If you suspect your spayed cat is going into heat cycles, make an appointment with your vet right away to check hormone levels.
 If your cat is not yet spayed, know that spaying takes care of behavioral issues associated with heat in almost all cases.

 Featured Image Credit: Motortion Films, Shutterstock